Damianlillad/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts that print the absolute pathway to the current working directory
+script that prints the absolute path name of the current working directory